hmiryala1010/react-interview-exercise/README.md

 * Used CharacterStrong’s **color palette and styling** for buttons and inputs
 * Applied **two-panel layout** for better data visibility (districts left, schools right)
 * Introduced **two-stage search** to reduce API calls and improve clarity
+* Implemented pagination for district and school lists – 5 items per page for cleaner navigation
 * Avoided Redux – **hook-based state** is sufficient for this app
 * Secured the API key with `.env` and GitHub Secrets
 * Enabled **automated CI/CD** with GitHub Actions